WU-BIMAC/OmeroImporterPy-docs/docs/source/usage.rst

 Usage
 =====
-This section explains how to organize your Image files on the image acquisition workstation or in a connected Networked File System (NFS) drive to prepare for automated metadata annotation and `OMERO <https://www.openmicroscopy.org/omero/scientists/>`_ import using the `OMERO Importer Python <https://github.com/WU-BIMAC/W-IDM_OmeroImporterPy>`_ and the associated `OMERO Importer Excel Helper <https://github.com/WU-BIMAC/W-IDM_OmeroImporterExcelHelperPy>`_ tool.
+This section explains how to organize your Image files on the Image Acquisition workstation or in a connected `Networked File System <https://en.wikipedia.org/wiki/Network_File_System>`_ (NFS) drive to prepare for automated metadata annotation and `OMERO <https://www.openmicroscopy.org/omero/scientists/>`_ import using the `OMERO Importer Python <https://github.com/WU-BIMAC/W-IDM_OmeroImporterPy>`_ and the associated `OMERO Importer Excel Helper <https://github.com/WU-BIMAC/W-IDM_OmeroImporterExcelHelperPy>`_ tool.

 Use Case 2: Presence of subdirectories in the Dataset folder
 ------------------------------------------------------------